amazon-archives/debug-k8s-apps/content/home/cluster-design.md

 ### Troubleshooting coreDNS

-* CoreDNS replaced kube-dns in 1.11
+* CoreDNS was GA in 1.11
-* CoreDNS uses Corefile for configuration
+* CoreDNS uses [Corefile](https://coredns.io/2017/07/23/corefile-explained/) for configuration
 * Corefile can be edited by editing coredns configmap

 ---